stephaneVercouillieBMID/slate/source/qes.html.md

 ## 4.7.
 Starting a new Sign session

 In order to intiate the Sign session, you will forge a POST request towards this endpoint: https://b2b.sign.itsme.be/qes-partners/1.0.0/sign_document.
 Please note we are using SSLMA as authentication method, combined with IP filtering, as specified in [SSLMA Authentication](#SSLMA).
+Please note the same endpoint is used for starting the sign session and for requesting the status of this session (also see 'requesting the session status').

 Below you will find the minimal set of parameters required for processing the HTTPS POST query string: